 Introduction

-But our final stop didn’t disappoint; Corte is a stunning city surrounded by mountains, its old city center was made of cobblestone, old buildings, historic churches, and an ancient citadel was remarkable.
+But our final stop didn’t disappoint; Corte is a stunning city surrounded by mountains.
+Its old city center was made of cobblestones, with old buildings, historic churches, and an ancient citadel that was remarkable.

 But what was most surprising was that you could feel different vibes in Corte.
 Local people were so different from the rest of the island of beauty.